jimliddle/markdown-previewer/README.md

 Local Storage: LocalForage

-## 🔒 Security
+## Security

 All Markdown input is passed through DOMPurify before being rendered to the screen to prevent Cross-Site Scripting (XSS) attacks.
-Additionally, no data is ever transmitted over the network; everything is kept strictly on your local device.
+Additionally, no data is ever transmitted over the network; everything is kept strictly on the local browser / device.

-## 📄 License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.